 All of my life has been about when, where, and how much to eat.
 It has been about how long to exercise and what type of exercise I need to do in order to improve my appearance.
 So much time has been spent lamenting about the styles of clothing that never look “good” on me.
 It has often been about a number in the waist of my most favorite jeans.
 Far too often, my emotional state has been attached to a number on a scale.

 I don’t want my daughter to live like this.
 Ever.
 My rage begins boiling over when someone comments about how my daughter is so skinny, as though it is a complement.
-I do not wish her to find this word the same as hard-working, intellectually curious, or mature.
+I do not wish her to hear this word and take it in the same manner as she would the words hard-working, intellectually curious, or mature.
 I am flabbergasted when someone asks what size she wears since my clothing sizes will be forever shrouded in mystery.
 So please, do not call my child skinny or comment on any other part of her appearance.
-Let me keep her naïve of the wicked measure of beauty for as long as I can.
+Let me keep her naïve of this wicked measure of beauty for as long as I can.

 Mom, wife, educator, and loyal friend.
 Passionate about all things reading and writing.
 Sharing parenting tips with an educator’s lens.